-Muscat Capital now is now in its 9th of operation and adopts a prudent conservative approach to taking risks, especially in relation to investing its proprietary money, capital funds and funds derived from inflows.
-The company prudently invests its capital in a mix of low deposit yielding instruments, short term money market instruments and more recently co-invested as seed investors into Muscat Capital IPO Fund & Riyadh Real Estate Fund.
-All proprietary investments are made following detailed proposals approved by the Board, senior management and relevant product and risk committees.
+Muscat Capital now is now in its 12th year of operation, it always adopted prudent and conservative approach in taking risks, specifically in relation to investing its proprietary money i.e., Capital Funds and funds derived from profits.
+The company prudently invests its capital in a mix of Deposit and Funds under its own management.
+All proprietary investments are made in line with the Investment Policy Manual for Proprietary Investments approved by the Board.